-Compliance Artifacts - a collection of artifacts which represent the output of the Open Source management compliance program for a Supplied Software release.
-The collection may include (but are not limited to) one or more of the following: source code, attribution notices, copyright notices, copy of licenses, modification notifications, written offers, Open Source component bill of materials, SPDX documents and so forth.
+"Compliance Artifacts" - a collection of artifacts which that represent the output of the Open Source management pProgram for thea Supplied Software release.
+The collection may include (but are not limited to) one or more of the following: source code, attribution notices, copyright notices, copy of licenses, modification notifications, written offers, Open Source component bill of materials, and SPDX documents and so forth.

-Open Source Software (Open Source) FOSS (Free and Open Source Software) - software subject to one or more licenses that meet the Open Source Definition published by the Open Source Initiative (OpenSource.org) or the Free Software Definition (published by the Free Software Foundation) or similar license.
+FOSS (Free and Open Source Software) - software subject to one or more licenses that meet the Open Source Definition published by the Open Source Initiative (OpenSource.org) or the Free Software Definition (published by the Free Software Foundation) or similar license.

-Open Source\FOSS Liaison-a designated person who is assigned to receive external Open Source\FOSS inquiresinquiries.
+FOSS Liaison - a designated person who is assigned to receive external FOSS inquires.

-Identified Licenses - a set of FOSS Open Source Software licenses identified as a result of following an appropriate method of identifying Open Source licenses components from which the Supplied Software is comprised that govern the Supplied Software.
+"Identified Licenses" - a set of FOSS Open Source Software licenses identified as a result of following an appropriate method of identifying Open Source licenses components from which the Supplied Software is comprised that govern the Supplied Software.

-OpenChain Conforming Program (Program) - a program that satisfies all the requirements of this specification.
+"OpenChain ConformConformanting Program" - a program Program that satisfies all the requirements of this specification.